-Some of the Objectives of the course are outlined below:
+Some of the objectives of the course are outlined below:

-- 1. To develop among the law students a sociological understanding of crime and criminals - 2.
-To develop an understanding of the social structures and social processes which give rise to crime and criminal behaviour - 3.
+- 1. To develop among the law students a sociological understanding of crimes and criminals - 2.
+To develop an understanding of the social structures and social processes which give rise to crime and criminal behavior - 3.
 To equip the law students with sociological inputs on the systems of correction and theories of punishment. - 4.
-To enable them to develop critical thinking, an ability to absorb and utilize abstract ideas, concepts and theories.
+To enable them to develop critical thinking, an ability to absorb and utilize abstract ideas, concepts and theories. - 5.
+To develop among the students, an ability to detach themselves from their individual faith systems and develop the ability to engage in purely objective academic pursuits